kimboslice99/chat/README.md

-# chat
+# Chat
-Simple plug & play real-time JavaScript chat implemented using Socket.io.
+A simple plug & play real-time JavaScript chat server, now ported to Golang for better performance and compatibility with embedded devices.

 Where simplicity meets usability: